kyle-dewey/Bang/README.md

 living project with EOD technicians from across different communities helping to build and maintain this code.

 ****DOWNLOAD INSTRUCTIONS****
-To download bang just click on the .apk file in the home directory of this project.
+To download bang just click on the .apk file in the home directory of this project or download the apk form the project website at defusinguncertainty.org